More Tur\'an-Type Theorems for Triangles in Convex Point Sets: Results Based on Dot Puzzles

 We can therefore think of $Q_i$ as eliminating $|Q_i|-2$ points from $S$, so $\sum_{i=1}^n(|Q_i|-2) \le |S|$, which implies that $\sum_{i=1}^n |Q_i| \le |S|+2n$.
 All that remains now is to bound $|S|$.

 For each $i\in \{1,\ldots,n\}$, let $Q_i'$ be obtained from $Q_i$ by removing the leftmost point in each row.
 Let $S'=\bigcup_{i=1}^n Q_i'$.
-We claim that $S'$ satisfies the conditions of \lemref{forbidden}, so that $|S'|\le 2n$.
+We claim that $S'$ contains no $\Gamma$-configuration so, by \lemref{forbidden}, $|S'|\le 2n$.
 To see why this is so, suppose that $S'$ contains a $\Gamma$-configuration $a$, $b$, and $c$.
 Then, as argued in the proof of \thmref{taco-nested-david}, it must be that $a,b,c\in Q_i'$ for some $i$.
-However, this contradicts the fact (due to $\nested$) that $Q_i$ is non-decreasing since the leftmost point, $b'$, of $Q_i$ in the same row as $b$ is to the left of $b$ (see \figref{nested-ears-david-ii}).
+However, this contradicts the fact (due to $\nested$) that $Q_i$ is non-decreasing since the leftmost point, $b'$, of $Q_i$ in the same row as $b$ is to the left of $a$ (see \figref{nested-ears-david-ii}).